 They prefer to stay down here where they can use as little energy as possible, and won’t move far for a fly, so you really do need to get your nymph to the right depth.
 Too high, and the fish won’t bite – it’s out of their strike zone.
 Too low, and you could get snagged on the riverbed.
 This means either fishing nymph flies that are weighted, or adding weight to your leader.

 You’ll most often have to add a split shot or weighted nymph to your leader if you’re fishing nymphs and small flies in deep water.
 I find that the best way to add weights is to use forceps to add a weight above a knot on your leader, so it doesn’t move about.
+You can also check our post here on the basic fly fishing knots.
 Start with as little weight as possible and add on more gradually as you need them.
 You’ll know when you’ve got it just right when you tick bottom every few casts but it’s not dragging along the riverbed and getting caught up.

 How To Detect a Strike

 Detecting a strike can seem almost impossible at first, especially for beginner nymphers.
 I’ve seen many fishermen nymph-fishing missing trout after trout by being too slow at picking up on strikes.
 You’ll need to keep your eye on the tip of your floating line or your leader at all times.
 Trout seem to be able to tell when you’re distracted for a moment, and that’s when they’ll strike!

 Make it easy on yourself by using a strike indicator.
 You can get foam indicators, plastic ones and yarn indicators, all in a range of colors and sizes.
 We highly recommend yarn indicators as they’re less likely to make a splash and scare the fish away.
 Indicators can also alert you if your fly is dragging along the bottom – if your indicator seems to be struggling against the current, this is probably what’s happening.